-During your free initial consultation at Englander Peebles, an experienced injury lawyer will evaluate your case and help you determine the most strategic way to pursue compensation for slip and fall accidents.
+During your free initial consultation at Englander Peebles, an experienced injury lawyer will evaluate your marina slip and fall case and help you determine the most strategic way to pursue compensation.
 Time is of the essence in any personal injury case, so it is important that you contact our office as soon as possible.
-Call (954) 500-4878 to speak with a South Florida injury attorney.
+Call (561) 510 7780 to speak with a South Florida injury attorney.

 Your actions and statements after a slip and fall may have a profound impact on the outcome of your personal injury claim.
 Follow these six steps to give your claim a favorable chance of success:

 - Take pictures of your injury and the hazard that caused it

 - Look around to see if a camera recorded the accident

 - Report the accident and file an incident report with a worker at the marina

 - Write down the names and phone numbers of eyewitnesses

 - Visit your doctor immediately to evaluate your injuries

 - Contact a South Florida personal injury attorney to discuss your case

 Mistakes to Avoid after a Slip and Fall at a Marina in Florida